Liquidations, live.

 Liquidations by Exchange

-Binance accounts for the highest liquidation volume due to 125x maximum leverage and dominant market share.
-Bybit and OKX follow.
+Binance accounts for the highest liquidation volume due to 150x maximum leverage and dominant market share.
+Bybit follow.
 Kraken caps leverage at 50x, which naturally keeps positions further from liquidation.
 Different exchanges have different liquidation price calculations, maintenance margin tiers, and insurance fund sizes.

 Related Tools & Guides